GiovanySantos/nextjs-fullstack-store-app/README.md

 This is a fullstack app made just with NextJS

-In this project i created an ecommerce example app with signin and signup features, edit and delete users and a fake checkout to be improved later
+In this project I created an ecommerce example app with signin and signup features, edit and delete users and a fake checkout to be improved later

+This app fetches an fake api store to retreive products and add to a fake cart

+The backend, with create, read, update and delete user features are under the ./src/app/api path

 ## Setup